-ARPU is a common metric that’s useful for all sorts of businesses but is most commonly used to analyze subscription based uses.
+ARPU is a common metric that’s useful for all types of businesses, but it's most commonly used to analyze subscription based uses.
 It’s a simple, straightforward metric with a handful of use cases.

 In this post, we’ll dive into what ARPU is, how to calculate the metric for various businesses, and how you can use it to drive business results.